-I still recommend getting a Farpoint if you’re going on a more adventurous trip or expect to carry the bag on your back for longer periods of time.
-They are somewhat more comfortable to wear, and also come in two sizes (M and L) whereas the Porter is a one-size-fits-all.
+I still recommend getting a Farpoint (or a similar bag) if you’re going on a more adventurous trip or expect to carry the bag on your back for longer periods of time.
+The Farpoint is more comfortable to wear and also comes in two sizes (M and L) whereas the Porter is a one-size-fits-all.

 That said, if you’re just going to be wearing your bag on the way to your hostel/hotel or during transit, then the Porter 46 is a fantastic choice.

 Where to buy: you can buy the Porter 46 directly from Osprey.
 This is the easiest way to buy it straight from the manufacturer, and you can check their site for details on the All-Mighty Guarantee and check all of their size- and color options.

 Some links may be affiliate links, meaning I may earn commission from products or services I recommend.
 For more, see site policies.